vwen01/addressbook/README.md

 - Friends do not need to be Users
 - User can have no Friends
 - Friend names must be unique
+- MongoDb chosen as it scales better horizontally, I feel its likely that you'd want more fields in the future if you were to develop this out.

 ### REST APIs
 - Get AllUsers:  localhost:8080/user/all